-You’ve likely heard artists harp on about how important “attention to detail” is.
+You've likely heard artists harp on about how important "attention to detail" is.
+Why?

 Because believability is half our job.
 We're trying to make an audience accept a computer generated image - which is harder than it would seems.

 So to do that you need to give them every bit of help you can to sell it to them.
 That's why noticing small details from the real world, and integrating them in your render is such a vital skill, and the reason most cg job descriptions explicitly state you need it.

 A few weeks ago I showed you how to create easy grunge, and this time we're making dust.